 DOT Regulations and Rules

-It’s crucial for trucking companies to adhere to all DOT regulations and rules.
+Trucking companies must adhere to all DOT regulations and rules.
 The USDOT and FMCSA have many requirements for carriers.
 These regulations oversee how truck drivers will operate across the United States.
 Staying up-to-date with DOT regulations is always a challenge.
 Every trucking company must maintain 100 percent compliance at all times.
 Plus, each motor carrier has to ensure the well-being of truck drivers.
+Obtaining a Commercial Driver's License (CDL) is a foundational requirement for operating a Commercial Motor Vehicle (CMV).
+In addition to holding a CDL, carriers must comply with Unified Carrier Registrations to ensure seamless interstate operations.

 What Are DOT Regulations & Rules?